Chianti Classico Riserva denomination

 How long can Chianti Classico Riserva be kept?

-Chianti Classico Riserva is a wine that can be stored for a long period of time.
-Thanks to its structure and ability to develop complexity over time, it can be appreciated even after many years of ageing.
-However, it is advisable to consult the manufacturer's instructions for correct conservation and maturation.
+Chianti Classico Riserva is a wine that can be stored for a long time.
+Thanks to its structure and ability to develop complexity over time, it can be appreciated even after many years of aging.
+However, it is advisable to consult the manufacturer's instructions for proper storage and maturation.

 Where can I buy Chianti Classico Riserva?

-Chianti Classico Riserva can be purchased at specialized wine shops, selected wine shops and also online.
-It is advisable to look for quality producers offering Chianti Classico Riserva with the DOCG denomination to guarantee its authenticity and quality.
+Chianti Classico Riserva can be purchased at specialized wine shops, select wine stores, and even online.
+It's advisable to look for quality producers who offer Chianti Classico Riserva under the DOCG designation to guarantee its authenticity and quality.